IB English / English Literature

 What are the differences in syllabus components?

-Paper 1 requires students to respond to a previously unseen literary extract/s and write an essay on it, accompanied by a guiding question.
-Both SL and HL will receive two extracts of different text types (poetry, prose, or more rarely drama, non-fiction).
+Paper 1 requires students to respond to a previously unseen text and write an essay on it, accompanied by a guiding question.
+Both SL and HL will receive two extracts of different text types.
 Whereas SL students choose 1 extract to write a commentary on, HL students must respond to both extracts.

 Individual Oral (IO) is an internally assessed component - it consists of a 10 minute presentation given by the student, with 5 minutes of follow-up discussion between teacher and student.
 The presentation should use two texts to respond to a chosen Global Issue.
 The structure of this component is the same for both HL and SL, though the expectations for HL presentations may be higher and the follow-up questions may demand deeper knowledge of the texts.